 - Clearly describe the documents you are requesting access to.

-- Provide evidence of your identity (such as drivers licence) if the documents you seek are about your personal affairs.
+- Provide evidence of your identity (such as driver’s license) if the documents you seek are about your personal affairs.

 - Include your written authorisation if a legal firm submits the request on your behalf.